opensoars/ma/README.md

 1. `<!--- CONTENT -->`
 2. `<!--- /CONTENT -->`

-After that, run `ma myMarkdownFile.md`.
+After that, run `ma myMarkdownFile.md` from your command line.

 If you try run ma without specifying a file, it will automaticly try to find the following files: